Ryan-Rhys/Mrk_335/README.md

 " available here (https://arxiv.org/abs/2103.06838).
 We interpolate the gaps in the observational lightcurves of Mrk 335 using a Gaussian process and use these "GP Lightcurves" to perform a cross-correlation analysis.
-The (purely decorative) gif below illustrates the resampling procedure for obtaining bootstrap uncertainty estimates on the parameters of power law fits (black) to Gaussian process structure functions.
+The (purely decorative) gif below illustrates the resampling procedure for obtaining bootstrap uncertainty estimates on the parameters of power law fits (black) to a Gaussian process structure functions (red).

 <p align="center">
   <img width="600" src="bootstrap_slowish.gif" title="Bootstrap Uncertainty Computation">